7 Career Resources for Women in the Media

 Where are women in the media to turn to for help when they start looking for a new position?
 Here are a few great sites and newsletters we recommend:

-The IWMF “provides safety training, byline opportunities, and emergency support tailored to female journalists and photographers around the world.”
+The IWMF — a blog we recently recognized — “provides safety training, byline opportunities, and emergency support tailored to female journalists and photographers around the world.”
 Available resources include webinars, research, fellowships, and more.

 This community and job board is developed specifically for millennial women.
 Employers are vetted and required to be supportive of women.
 They must also describe how they support women and diversity on their profiles and within their job posts.
 The site also provides free educational resources to women and minorities.